thasneemsha/QC-Remote-Gym-Tracker/README.md

 # QC-Remote-Gym-Tracker
-A remote-friendly gym progress tracking and coaching portal for Queens College users.
+A remote-friendly Gym Progress Tracker & Coaching Portal so remote trainees can log home workouts, see progress charts, and get real-time coach feedback — without needing a gym.
+Coaches view dashboards, assign templates, and comment directly; admins manage users and permissions — all in a clean Java/MySQL web app primarily for Queens College users